sam81/pychoacoustics/pychoacoustics/doc/adding_experiments.rst

 The ``select_default_parameters_`` function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

- The ``select_default_parameters_`` function is the function in which you define all the widgets (text fields and choosers) needed for your experiment.
+All the widgets (text fields and choosers) needed for an experiment are defined in the ``select_default_parameters_`` function.
 For our frequency discrimination experiment, the function looks as follows:

 .. code-block:: python
    :linenos: